Boutsman/ArduinoMidiController/README.md

 # ArduinoMidiController
 This is an open-source midi-controller.

-Features:
+More information can be found at boutsman.be

+Data for the midi messages is stored in different arrays.
+Each button/fader gets a number that corresponds to the location in the arrays that store the data for the messages.

+Should there be need for more inputs, a multiplexer an be used.

+Adjustable parameters for each control:
+- Midi Channel
+- Midi Note

+v1.1
-- Read digital inputs
+- readAnalog(pinNr,arrayPosition)
-- Read analog inputs
+- readDigital(pinNr,arrayPosition)

+v1.2:
 - Read capacitive buttons
-- Change note number
-- Change channel number
 - Send Midi start message
 - Send midi stop message
 - Send midi continue message